haroohie-club/HaroohieSite/content/blog/17.2025-04-01-chokurando/en.md

 In the spirit of that grand tradition, I present to you "ChokuRando": a randomizer for _Suzumiya Haruhi no Chokuretsu_ (The Series of Haruhi Suzumiya)!

 (Happy April Fools' Day!
 But the randomizer is actually real.
-I don't recommend using it since we haven't released the full patch yet&mdash;and even when we do, I doubt it will be much fun to play lol&mdash;but you can try it out [here]!)
+I don't recommend using it since we haven't released the full patch yet&mdash;and even when we do, I doubt it will be much fun to play lol&mdash;but you can try it out [here](https://github.com/haroohie-club/ChokuRando/releases/tag/0.1)!)